-- interest on bank overdrafts and short-term and long-term borrowings; - amortisation of line fees, discounts or premiums relating to borrowings; - · amortisation of ancillary costs incurred in connection with the arrangement of borrowings; - finance lease interest; and - · bank charges.
+- interest on bank overdrafts and short-term and long-term borrowings; - amortisation of line fees, discounts or premiums relating to borrowings; - amortisation of ancillary costs incurred in connection with the arrangement of borrowings; - finance lease interest; and - · bank charges.

-Borrowing costs are capitalised into the cost of an asset when they relate specifically to a qualifying asset.
+Borrowing costs are capitalised into the asset cost when they relate specifically to a qualifying asset.